Molecular medicine is looking for answers ...

 In today’s post-genomic world, researchers and scientists in the field of molecular medicine are transforming the way we understand, treat, and cure diseases.
 Germany is a prominent leader in this fast-moving field and is spearheading many of the latest innovations and cutting-edge approaches.
 The Master in Molecular Medicine at Ulm University is the ideal postgraduate programme for students who have obtained a bachelor degree in a life science subject, such as biochemistry, biomedical science, human biology, molecular biology, molecular biotechnology, molecular life science, or molecular medicine.
 All of the programme's lectures, seminars, and practical courses are taught in English and all examinations are conducted in English.

-We offer our students the possibility to take part in an European Double Degree programme with our partner universities in Padua/Italy or Oulu/Finland.
-In this program they can spend one or two semesters at one of the partner universities and finish their studies with an international Double Degree Master's degree.
-Since the curriculums are similarly structured, all course achievements will be accepted mutually.
-5 students per year can take part in each partner programmes.
+Another highlight is the opportunity to participate in an European Double Degree Programme with our partner universities in Padua (Italy) or Oulu (Finland).
+In this partner programme, students can spend one or two semesters at one of the partner universities and complete their studies with an international Double Degree Master’s degree.
+Similar curriculum structures simplify the organization of the partner universities and allow for the recognition of course achievements.
+Each year, up to five students can participate in each of our two partner programmes.

 Degree